allemas/jdk-22/README.md

 The main objective is to simplify concurrent programming by introducing an API to structure it.
 By this you will be able to manage sets of subtasks running on different threads with a better observability.

-If we look the shared example in the JEP here :
+If you look the shared example in the JEP here:
 ```java
 Response handle() throws ExecutionException, InterruptedException {
     Future<String>  user  = esvc.submit(() -> findUser());